 - The “what if’s”

-A maximum of 6 students can be accommodated on this course and delegates must be over the age of 14.
+A maximum of 12 students (minimum 3) can be accommodated on this course and delegates must be over the age of 16.

 A student cannot assume a responsibility in the workplace until they reach the age of 16, and then it is the employer’s responsibility to ensure that the student is suitable for that role.